ACEP ID:

 Treatment

-Author: Sandra Schneider, MD, FACEP, Associate Executive Director for Clinical Affairs, American College of Emergency Physicians
+Author: Sandra M. Schneider, MD, FACEP, Senior Vice President for Clinical Affairs, the American College of Emergency Physicians; Adjunct Professor of Emergency Medicine, University of Pittsburgh

 Planning

-It has long been known that during a pandemic or major disaster that a shortage of ventilators and other life-sustaining devices could occur.
-The triaging of ventilators should occur only when the hospital, region, or nation is operating in crisis mode.
-Ideally, planning for such an event should take place in advance and involve hospital personnel, the ethics committee, and even members of the public.
-Preplanning mitigates the enormity of the decision that must be made by the physician caring for the patient.
+The topic of ventilator shortages during a severe national pandemic or major disaster has been discussed and rehearsed during tabletop exercises.
+Triaging of ventilators should occur only when the hospital, region, or nation is operating in crisis mode.
+Ideally, planning for such an event should take place in advance and should involve hospital personnel, the ethics committee, and members of the public.
+Preplanning mitigates the enormity of the decision that must be made by an individual physician caring for a patient.

 Ventilator acquisition

 As ventilators become scarce, attempts should be made to increase the number of devices available.
-The Federal Government is working with industries to produce more units; however, it is clear that this solution will take time.
-In the meantime, hospitals should create a communication system or dashboard to locate available units within the region.
+Hospitals should create a communication system or dashboard to locate available units within their institution and in cooperation with other facilities in their region and state.
 Ventilators used on animals are identical to those for humans, so veterinarian options should be explored.

-It is possible to ventilate more than one patient (i.e., up to four patients) with a single ventilator.
-While the Society of Critical Care Medicine opposed this option in the “Consensus Statement on Multiple Patients Per Ventilator,” other agencies offer this as an option, including the:
+It is possible to ventilate more than one patient (ie, up to four patients) with a single ventilator.
+Although the Society of Critical Care Medicine opposes this option in the “Consensus Statement on Multiple Patients Per Ventilator,” other agencies offer this option when conditions are dire, including the US Public Health Service Commissioned Corps in “Optimizing Ventilator Use During the COVID-19 Pandemic.”

 Ventilator allocation

-In other countries faced with a ventilator shortage, guidelines for intubation were based on projected survival from COVID-19.
-These guidelines take into account the patient's age and comorbidities as well as the survival data from China.
+During the height of the COVID-19 pandemic, other countries faced a ventilator shortage and created guidelines for intubation based on projected patient survival from COVID-19.
+These guidelines consider the patient's age and comorbidities as well as the survival data.

-Perhaps the best plan on ventilator allocation open to the public is New York State’s “Ventilator Allocation Guidelines.”
+Perhaps the best plan on ventilator allocation open to the public is New York’s ventilator allocation guidelines.

-Other documents discuss ventilator allocation over a larger geographic region, including the:
+Other documents that discuss ventilator allocation over a larger geographic region include:

-It is difficult, if not impossible, to have all the necessary facts at hand when making the decision regarding intubation and ventilator use.
+It is difficult, if not impossible, to have all the necessary facts at hand when making decisions on intubation and ventilator use.
 Most scoring systems are based on the sequential organ failure assessment (SOFA) score, which is unavailable in the emergency department.
-The New York guidelines suggest that the following patients are excluded from ventilator support and, depending on the scarcity of ventilators, are not candidates for intubation (see the “Ventilator Allocation Guidelines” for further details).
+The New York guidelines suggest that some patients should be considered for exclusion from ventilator support and, in times of ventilator scarcity, would not be candidates for intubation (see the ventilator allocation guidelines for further details).

-• Patients who, because of their expected prognosis, would not ordinarily meet criteria for ICU admission (e.g., advanced dementia or cancer)
+• Patients who, because of their expected prognosis, would not ordinarily meet the criteria for ICU admission (eg, advanced dementia or cancer);

-• Any condition expected to lead to short-term mortality
+• Patients with any condition that is expected to soon lead to mortality.

-Given enough time for information gathering, the New York guidelines also rely on the SOFA score, which assigns a color code of priority for ventilators (Figure 10.2):
+Presuming there is enough time for information gathering, the New York guidelines also rely on the SOFA score, which assigns a color code of priority for ventilators (Figure 12.2):

-• Blue: exclusion criteria or SOFA score >11 — no ventilator or use alternative medical interventions or discharge to palliative care;
+• Blue: exclusion criteria or a SOFA score greater than 11 — no ventilator; use alternative medical interventions or discharge to palliative care

-• Red: SOFA score <7 or single organ failure — highest priority for a ventilator;
+• Red: a SOFA score of less than 7 or single organ failure — highest priority for a ventilator

-• Yellow: SOFA score 8 to 11 — intermediate priority; use ventilators as available; and
+• Yellow: a SOFA score of 8 to 11 — intermediate priority; use ventilators as available

-For more information, refer to MDCALS’s SOFA score calculator.
+For more information, refer to MDCALC’s SOFA score calculator.

 Figure 10.2

-Patients are reassessed at 48 hours and periodically over time; the plan has additional information for decisions at these points in time.
+Patients are reassessed at 48 hours and periodically over time; the guidelines have additional information for decisions at these points in time.

 Other plans exist or are modified from the New York guidelines.
 It is essential that a plan be in place to assist the physicians who must make these difficult decisions in the emergency department and ICU.